Scalable Content Delivery with Coded Caching in Multi-Antenna Fading Channels: Further improvement with simultaneous multicasting and multiplexing

 \subsection{Simultaneous multicasting and multiplexing}

 We consider the transmission of signal carrying both the {\em common} information coded in $\rvVec{X}_0$ interested by all the users, and a set of \emph{private} information coded in $\{\rv{X}_k\}$ where $\rv{X}_k$ is intended exclusively for user $k$, $k \in [K]$.
+We still consider quasi-static fading channels.
 The transmitted signal is

 where $\rv{X}_0, \rv{X}_k, \rvVec{W}_k$, $k \in [K]$ are defined as before, except for the new total power constraint $\sum_{k=0}^K P_k \leq P$.
 Obviously, this general setting includes the two extreme cases $P_0 = 0$ for spatial multiplexing and $P_0 = P$ for multicasting.
 We use the same assumption $\nt\ge K$ as in the previous section.
 The received signal at user~$k$ is